GochoMugo/crun/README.md

 the compiled executable, rather than re-compile, unless the source file has been modified (in which case we compile!).

+If you may want to change the directory where the executables are stored, you can use the `${CRUN_CACHE_DIR}` variable.
+This is useful if you wish to cache executables across restarts.
+If no directory exists at `${CRUN_CACHE_DIR}` yet, it will be created using `mkdir -p`.
+Make sure `crun` has permissions to write to the directory.

 If you have compilation flags that you need to be passed to `cc`, you place them in the **2nd line** separately, inside a comment using `/*` and `*/`.
 For example,